africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The cure for boredom is curiosity. There is no cure for curiosity - Dorothy Parker.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-cure-for-boredom-is-curiosity-there-is-no-cure-for-curiosity-dorothy-parker/","title":"The cure for boredom is curiosity.
-There is no cure for curiosity - Dorothy Parker","dgShowBacklinks":false}
+There is no cure for curiosity - Dorothy Parker"}
 ---